Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

   it's all GPU capabilities), and listen to user events.

 <Blockquote type="warn">
-  How or When re-renders happen, is all very low level details, which I don't have much context on right now.
+  How or When re-renders happen, is all very low-level details, which I don't have much context on right now.
 </Blockquote>